Blue Ridge Tunnel Trail

 Blue Ridge Tunnel Trail Description

-The tunnel is located below Rockfish Gap, with the community of Afton on its eastern side and the city of Waynesboro near its western end.
-A 2.3-mile crushed-stone trail leads to the tunnel from both towns, but we recommend that you start in Afton for a more gradual grade.
+The Blue Ridge Tunnel Trail is located below Rockfish Gap, with a 2.3 mile crushed-stone trail that leads to the tunnel between the community of Afton on its eastern side and the city of Waynesboro near its western end.

 On the Waynesboro end, the route gets steep, with an average grade of 6.5% and a maximum grade of 19%.
 Although bikes are permitted on the trail, it’s advisable to walk your bike in the tunnel due to foot traffic and the uneven surface of the tunnel floor.